-It’s natural for young artists to draw small, so directing them to touch the edge of the paper really opens things up.
+It’s natural for young artists to draw small, so directing them with this simple face drawing to touch the edge of the paper really opens things up.

 This formula will work with all kinds of media, and creates a lot of big spaces that are easily colored or painted.